sensu/sensu-docs/content/sensu-go/5.0/getting-started/sample-app.md

 The sample app requires Kubernetes and a Kubernetes Ingress controller.
 Most hosted Kubernetes offerings, such as GKE, include a Kubernetes Ingress controller.

 For the purpose of this guide, we'll be using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), a cross-platform application for running a local single-node Kubernetes cluster.
-After you've installed Minikube, proceed through the rest of the guide.
+After you've installed and started Minikube, proceed through the rest of the guide.

 ## Setup